 For more details on how to gain Big Data insights, read The Benefits of Centralized Data.

 And we know clean, clear, and informative data continues to be a priority for hoteliers.
-Respondents of the 2018 Hotel Lodging Technology Survey cited improving business and customer analytics as the #2 priority under top tactical technology objectives for the year.
+Respondents of the a Hotel Lodging Technology Survey cited improving business and customer analytics as the #2 priority under top tactical technology objectives for the year.
 So how can sales and catering software reporting improve your business?
 Let’s walk through the event life cycle with our 4 P’s – Planning, Prospecting, Performance, and Productivity.

 Most sales teams establish forecasts for their upcoming year, quarter, and month, revisiting and readjusting those numbers regularly based on performance and any external factors like economic changes or weather impacts.
 Forecasting your group business is key to establishing goals for the sales team and gauging if targets are on track to ensure the profitability of your business.